General Adult Psychiatry Residency

 Welcome from Residency Program Director, Adrienne T. Gerken, MD

 Our department has a collegial atmosphere with a central focus on education.
-In addition to clinical training, residents can expect weekly didactics tailored to their educational needs, informal mentorship, regular discussions related to career development, and lively social activities to build camaraderie.
-As our residents master the specialty knowledge base and hone their clinical skills, they also learn the value of professional relationships in sharing the satisfactions, doubts, and stress of clinical work with trusted colleagues.
+Residents receive weekly didactics tailored to their educational needs, clinical supervision, and mentorship.
+As our residents master the specialty knowledge base and hone their clinical skills, they also develop deep professional relationships with faculty and supervisors.
+Residents with a strong interest in education may join our Clinician Educator Program, which provides monthly didactics, mentorship, and opportunities for presentation at national conferences.

 We appreciate your interest in Jefferson’s Psychiatry & Human Behavior Residency Program.
 We invite you to explore this website and learn more about the professional opportunities we offer.